For quite a while now we’ve been considering buying a new car.

-Once I was on there and the subscription was activated the TomTom traffic worked almost instantly.
+Once I was on there and the salesman activated the TomTom traffic it worked almost instantly.

 The fact that there’s no handbrake now in the Citroen C4 Grand Picasso really threw me when I did the test drive.

-It was a bit of a struggle at junctions because I was used to putting the handbrake on if I needed to stop.
+It was a bit of a struggle at junctions because I usually put the handbrake on if I need to stop.

-The car has a hill start assist feature so that you don’t roll back at junctions or if you’re parked on a hill.
+The car has a hill start assist feature so that you don’t roll back at junctions or if you park on a hill.

 It automatically keeps the brake on for two seconds to give you time to press the accelerator and raise the clutch.

 Overall Thoughts On The Citroen C4 Grand Picasso